-That doesn’t mean state level entities are their primary targets.
+That doesn’t mean state-level entities are their primary targets.
 Quite the contrary.
 Ransomware groups are increasingly targeting both enterprises and SMBs as well because of the attractive reward-to-effort ratio.

-Endpoint detection and response (EDR) and extended detection and response (XDR) use signature- and behavior-based detection methods to effectively protect against known attacks.
+Endpoint detection and response (EDR) and extended detection and response (XDR) use signature and behavior-based detection methods to effectively protect against known attacks.

 However, these solutions struggle against advanced and unknown attacks.
-To combat the kind of fileless, in-memory, zero-day, and other advanced attacks used to launch ransomware, EDR and XDR have to be dialed up to their most aggressive alert settings.
+To combat the kind of fileless, in-memory, zero-day, and other advanced attacks used to launch ransomware, EDR, and XDR have to be dialed up to their most aggressive alert settings.
 This negatively affects system performance and generates high levels of false positive alerts.

 It also requires a team of professionals to run and monitor 24/7.
-Even then, they don’t catch everything, or do so after an attacker has already established lateral movement within a network.
+Even then, they don’t catch everything or do so after an attacker has already established lateral movement within a network.
 The solution?
-Boost EDR and harden your attack surface through multi-layer defense, also known as a defense-in-depth strategy.
+Augment EDR/XDR and harden your attack surface through multi-layer defense, also known as a defense-in-depth strategy.

 Effective business ransomware protection depends on stopping attacks before attackers can encrypt anything.
-EDR and XDR are necessary, but need help with this fight.
+EDR and XDR are necessary but need help with this fight.

-In addition many EDR and XDR solutions weren’t purpose-built for Linux.
+In addition, many EDR and XDR solutions weren’t purpose-built for Linux.
 They run generic Windows tactics, don’t protect cloud workloads, and in some cases, simply run desktop solutions on servers.
 Organizations that rely on Linux servers are seriously underserved by these solutions—see Linux Servers: How to Defend the New Cyberattack Frontier.

 Business Ransomware Protection Takes More Than EDR

 AMTD keeps critical assets safe without needing foreknowledge of threat signatures or behaviors.
-It supplies the missing layer of prevention in ransomware strategy, and is a technology Gartner hails as easy to implement, complementary, and scalable.
-To learn more about defeating ransomware, watch the webinar: Why AV and EDR are Failing to Stop Ransomware and How to Boost Their Impact.
+It supplies the missing layer of prevention in ransomware strategy and is a technology Gartner hails as easy to implement, complementary, and scalable.
+To learn more about AMTD and defeating ransomware as well as what leading CISOs have to say about AMTD, watch the webinar: CISO Panel: The Future of Cyber is Automated Moving Target Defense.